 | FTTC | Fibre to the Curb | Up to 100 Mbps |

-- NBN Co owns the infrastructure - The cables, nodes, and equipment
+NBN Co owns and runs the physical infrastructure — cables, nodes, towers, equipment.

-- You buy service from a retailer - Telstra, Aussie Broadband, TPG, etc.
+You buy service from a retailer (Telstra, Aussie Broadband, TPG, Launtel, etc).
+The retailer is the one you pay each month.

 NBN Speed Tiers (Updated September 2025)